tc39/proposal-structs/README.md

 - If there is an `extends` clause and the superclass is not a `struct class`, throw a `TypeError`

 When a `struct class` constructor is invoked, it creates instances with the following properties:
+- All instance fields, including those from any superclasses, are defined and initialized to `undefined` before the newly constructed instance escapes to the constructor function (aka "one-shot")
 - Instances are sealed
 - Instances' [[Prototype]] slot is immutable after initialization